ecosensors/EcoBoard/README.md

 # IoT EcoBoard v3

-EcoBord v3 is a new microcontroler based on the processor ATSAMD21G18 ARM Cortex M0 at 48Mhz with 3V3 logic, as the Arduino Zero.
+EcoBord v3 is a microcontroler based on the processor ATSAMD21G18 ARM Cortex M0 at 48Mhz with 3V3 logic, as the Arduino Zero.
 The chip has **256K of FLASH and 32K of RAM**.
 It's fully compatible with Arduino and Adafruit libraries.
 You can connect a LoRaWAN module to send the data to a LoRaWAN Gateway.

 We added several useful features
-* LoRaWAN RFM69/9x (868Mhz) module (Option)
+* LoRaWAN RFM69/9x (868Mhz) hat (Option)
-* GPRS/GPS (SIM808) module (option)
+* GPRS/GPS (SIM808) hat (nest future)
+* a RTC clock hat (near future)
+* a 138x64 OLED screen hat (near future)
 * Solar panel input
 * 1Kb EEPROM
 * A MicroSD card